 – Enrichment and deepening of symbolic meanings and aesthetic values drawn from European tradition.

 9) How many winners are selected every year?

 Up to 30 winners are selected every year.

 10) When is the European Heritage Awards Ceremony taking place?

-The next European Heritage Awards Ceremony will take place on 22 June 2018 in Berlin, Germany.
+The next European Heritage Awards Ceremony will take place in June 2019.